CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 ### Introduction

-The Data Observatory is a spatial data repository that enables Data Scientists to augment their data and broaden their analysis.
+The Data Observatory is a spatial data repository that enables data scientists to augment their data and broaden their analysis.
 It offers a wide range of datasets from around the globe.

 This guide is intended for those who want to start augmenting their own data using CARTOframes and wish to explore CARTO's public Data Observatory catalog to find datasets that best fit their use cases and analyses.

 **Note: The catalog is public and you don't need a CARTO account to search for available datasets**

-### Looking for demographics and financial data in the US
+### Find demographic and financial data for the US

 In this guide we walk through the Data Observatory catalog looking for demographics and financial data in the US.